tshepang/blog/content/recent-movies-2010-10-25.md

 +++

-In *Date Night*, Mark Wahlberg plays the koolest guy in movies so far this year; he's hot, he got the sexiest gal imaginable who 'speaks little English', he's got the koolest IT toys, and a number of not-cheap sports cars.
+In *Date Night*, Mark Wahlberg plays the koolest guy in movies so far this year; he's hot, he got the sexiest woman imaginable who 'speaks little English', he's got the koolest IT toys, and a number of not-cheap sports cars.
 Okay, he's not quite as rich as Tony Stark ([Iron Man 2]), but he wins regardless.